Contents Home

 April 2009.
 New electronics

 I decided to go with wind, speed and depth indicators because it was cheaper to buy them all in one pack.
 I got Raymarine ST-60 series instruments.
 The speed instrument gives also a water temperature.
 Alternatively, I could just acquire transducers and connect them to the multifunctional display C90W but that would leave me without the wind indicator and I would need to go with a digital sounding module for the depth transducer, a la fishfinder.
 In my future log book I don't want to lie about the wind speed.
-With the wind instrument it is also possible to steer a boat with an autopilot to a certain degree to the apparent wind rather than by a compas.
+With the wind instrument it is also possible to steer a boat with an autopilot to a certain degree to the apparent wind rather than by a compass.

 March 2011.
 AIS transponder